Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

 - WebAuthn has been supported based on Tizen Native WebAuthn.
 - CSS nesting has been supported.
-- LLVM toolchain has been upgraded to version 18.
+- LLVM Toolchain has been upgraded to version 18.

 #### Fixes